chrsoo/hocon-extras/README.md

 Extra functionality for Typesafe's [HOCON library](https://github.com/typesafehub/config)

 ## HOCON Keystore
-Library for HOCON configuration secrets in a Java Keystore.
-Please refer to the [hocon-keystore](hocon-keystore) module.
+Library for storing HOCON secrets in Java Keystores.
+Please refer to the [hocon-keystore](hocon-keystore) module for details!

 ## HOCON Hiera
 Library for managing hierarchies of HOCON configuration inspired by Puppets Hiera data.